 Our Academic Difference

-Our independent study program allows students to develop their own trimester-long projects, engaging in deep, self-direct research with the one-on-one guidance of a faculty-mentor.
+Our independent study program allows students to develop their own trimester-long projects, engaging in deep, self-directed research with the one-on-one guidance of a faculty-mentor.

 Our highly personalized, four-year college counseling process gives students the tools—and self-awareness—they need to find the colleges that are the best fit.

 Williston’s network of academic support provides students at every level with the resources and instruction they need to succeed, and the options that best fit their learning style.

 An orientation trip, study skills workshops, dedicated 9th grade advisors, special assemblies, and more help make sure that new ninth graders have a strong academic and social foundation.

 Students learn how to use technology thoughtfully to communicate, solve problems, and conduct research, using cutting-edge software on the Microsoft Surface Pro.